SkatAI/epitadb/docs/02/2-improve-trees-database.md

-remarkable# Improving the trees dataset
+# Improving the trees dataset

-In this document we explore and improve the trees dataset that has been loaded from a sql dump.
+In this document we explore and improve the trees dataset treesdb_v01  that has been loaded from a sql dump.

 Here are the columns of the tree table